The Disease, The Condition, The Treatment

 This is the trickiest part of managing EPI.

 - Most EPI dogs respond best to low-fiber (grain-free) diet.
 With most dogs, but not all, commercial (over the counter) brand name grain-free foods with less than 4% fiber work as well or better than the prescription diets… unless there is EPI + a concurrent condition such as a food allergy/sensitivity, IBD, etc. However, not all EPI dogs respond equally well to all low fiber dog foods.
 Finding the right food may be trial and error.
 Some do better on very high-protein/low carb food, others do better with foods with minimal grain.
+If grain is needed try rice.

 In the beginning, feed 150% of what the dog normally would require until the body replenishes the weight that was lost.